Frequently Asked Questions

 Getting a refund

 Apple handles all payments and refunds.
-To receive refund from Apple, please contact Reportaproblem within 14 days of the purchase date.
+To receive refund from Apple, please contact Reportaproblem.

 Billing & Payments